duyhai/FlashCardsX/README.md

 --------------

 For this project I used VS2013.
 In order to use the Dropbox API you have to request an App folder type API key from https://www.dropbox.com/developers.
 For the OneDrive API you need a key from http://msdn.microsoft.com/onedrive/ .
 Then you have to put these keys inside a Keys.txt file inside the Debug/Release folder.
+The content and format of Keys.txt has to be the following (without the brackets):
+[OneDriveClientID]
+[DropboxAppKey]
+[DropboxAppSecret]